-The Berkeley area has many housing options with rents typically ranging from \$1000 to \$2000 per month for a shared room, studio, or one-bedroom apartment.
-Students are encouraged to start early in their housing search.
+The Berkeley area has many housing options with rents typically ranging from \$1500 to \$3000 per month for a shared room, studio, or one-bedroom apartment.
+Students are encouraged to consult the GTU website for house resources in the Bay Area.